-Since our model is able to project any representation to the manifold of real images, we follow the same experiment protocol as \citet{rombach2020making} to visualize how adversarial examples are seen by \our.
+Since our model is able to "project back" representations to the manifold of realistic-looking images, we follow the same experimental protocol as \citet{rombach2020making} to visualize how adversarial examples affect the content of the representations, as seen through \our.
 We apply Fast Gradient Sign attacks (FGSM) \citep{goodfellow_adv} over a given image and compute the representation associated to the attacked image.
 When using \our conditioned on the representation of the adversarial examples, we can visualize if the generated images still belong to the class of the attacked image or not.
 In Fig. \ref{fig:adv_ssl} and \ref{fig:manip_adv}, the adversarial attacks change the dog in the samples to a lion in the supervised setting whereas SSL methods doesn't seem to be impacted by the adversarial perturbations i.e the samples are still dogs until the adversarial attack became visible to the human eye.